Koha-Community/kohadocs/source/tools.rst

    -  This notice is sent to the patron when an article request is marked as being processed by staff.

+-  AVAILABLE

+   -  This notice is sent to the patron who made a suggestion, when the order created from the suggestion is received.

+   -  *Note:* If you don't want to send this notice, just delete it.

 -  CHECKIN